Lewis Reimann

 Lewis Charles Reimann (1890 – August 20, 1961) was an American author, camp operator, politician and football player.
 A native of the Upper Peninsula of Michigan, Reimann played college football for the Michigan Wolverines in 1914 and 1915.
 He founded the University of Michigan Fresh Air Camp for underprivileged boys in 1921.
 Six years later, in 1927, he founded Camp Charlevoix which he operated until 1948.
-In the 1950s, Reimann wrote several books on the history of the Upper Peninsula and the Gogebic Range.
+In the 1950s, Reimann wrote several books on the history of the Upper Peninsula and the Menominee and Gogebic Ranges.
 He also ran unsuccessfully as a Democratic Party candidate for the mayor of Ann Arbor, Michigan in 1951, and for a seat in the Michigan State Senate in 1954.

 Early years

 Reimann was born in Michigan's Upper Peninsula in 1890.
 A descendant of German immigrants, he grew up surrounded by the lumber and mining booms in the Iron River district, and played football at Iron River High School.